View Roger Richards's Obituary on sltrib.com and share memories

 Our dearest husband, father, and grandfather Roger Tidwell Richards, 72, returned to his Heavenly Father on September 3, 2019 due to a rare brain disease called Creutzfeldt-Jakob.
 He passed away peacefully in his home, surrounded by his family.

-After graduating from Highland High School, he joined the ROTC.
+He was a member of the Reserve Officers Training Corps and graduated from Highland High School.
 He chose to go on to serve his country and was Honorably Discharged from the Army.
 In his youth, Dad was a proud eagle scout.
 He attended the University of Utah for two years before transferring and graduating from BYU with a degree in Accounting and Business Finance.
 He has been a devout Cougar fan ever since.
 A faithful member of the Church of Jesus Christ of Latter Day Saints, he served a full time French speaking mission in Toronto, Canada.
 Dad loved the Priesthood, and loved serving people.
 One of his favorite church callings was spreading the gospel to prison inmates.
 Dad and Mom also shared their love and their home with many foster children.

 At age 10, Dad went to work at Granite Furniture Company, where he spent his entire professional career.
 He loved working alongside his dad, brother, sisters, relatives and was an integral part of the family business.
 Outside of his professional career, Dad was proud to be in the Sugar House Chamber of Commerce, Mule Deer foundation, Cougar Club, Rotary Club, and The NRA.